QuarkNerd/blog/aaiken/_posts/2014-08-28-bollinger.md

 ## Enhancements

-I'm pretty happy with this component - it works really well and it's quite efficient, programmatically.
+I'm pretty happy with this component - it works really well and it's reasonably efficient, programmatically.
 There are still a few enhancements we could do though.
 If you read through [the Wikipedia entry on Bollinger Bands](http://en.wikipedia.org/wiki/Bollinger_Bands) you'll see that we're using a simple moving average calculation, but that other types of calculation are sometimes used; we could extend our component to allow the user to choose by providing an additional property like `.movingAverageType('exponential')`.

 ## Conclusion